tari-labs/tari-university/src/protocols/atomic-swaps/AtomicSwaps.md

 (July&nbsp;2018), it is only possible to use Barterdex out of the Command Line Interface (CLI) [[9]].
 Barterdex charges a 0.1287% fee for a swap [[10]].

+### #4 COMIT
+COMIT is an open protocol for atomic swaps [[13]].
+Compared to other solutions, COMIT does not feature another _blockchain_ nor token.
+Powered by simple cryptographic principles such as HTLCs [[12]] it enables users to trustlessly exchange one digital asset to another.
+Its reference implementation in rust as well as its specification are completly open source, free and publicly available on GitHub [[11],[14]].
+Developers can take the provided JavaScript SDK [[15]] or get inspired by the provided CLI including examples [[16]] to build their own DEX.

+Currently (October&nbsp;2019), COMIT supports assets from the Bitcoin blockchain (e.g. BTC) and assets from the Ethereum blockchain (e.g. ETH and ERC20 tokens).

 ## References

 [[1]] S. Khatwani (2018), "What is Atomic Swap and Why it Matters?" *Coinsutra*.
 [Online.]